ModelEarth/community/challenge/rules.md

 # Judging Criteria
 (relative weight of criteria in parentheses)

+- Impact: Does the solution have a real impact for addressing the challenge?
+(100)
+- Innovation​: Is the solution innovative and creative, with a novel approach?
+(100)
+- Feasibility​: Is the solution realistic and practical?
+(100)
+- Implementation: How much progress was made on a real working solution?
+(100)
-- Conforms with Rules for Entries (25%)
+- Conforms with Rules for Entries (100)
-- Installs easily using documented steps (25%)
+- Installs easily using documented steps (100)
-- Visually appealing and supports clear interpretation (25%)
+- Visually appealing and supports clear interpretation (100)
-- Integrates with other location-based data sources or pulls in other community-oriented tools to make the results from widgets more community-relevant (25%)
+- Integrates with other location-based data sources or pulls in other community-oriented tools to make the results from widgets more community-relevant (100)

 <!--During judging you may receive requests to update your install steps.
 We&nbsp;recommend having judges try your install in advance.  -->